anthonylst6/thesis/README.md

 - The default ERA5 variables used in the thesis project were: ['100m_u_component_of_wind', '100m_v_component_of_wind', '10m_u_component_of_wind', '10m_v_component_of_wind', '2m_temperature', 'mean_sea_level_pressure', 'surface_latent_heat_flux', 'surface_sensible_heat_flux', 'evaporation', 'total_column_cloud_liquid_water', 'total_column_water_vapour', 'vertical_integral_of_divergence_of_moisture_flux', 'vertical_integral_of_energy_conversion', 'vertical_integral_of_kinetic_energy', 'boundary_layer_height', 'cloud_base_height', 'convective_available_potential_energy', 'convective_inhibition', 'forecast_albedo', 'total_cloud_cover']
 - To add an arbitrary ERA5 variable:
-    1. Edit the `vars_era5` variable in `data_download.ipynb` or `data_download.py` to include the name of the new variable using the ECMWF names from https://confluence.ecmwf.int/display/CKB/ERA5%3A+data+documentation
+    1. Edit the `vars_era5` variable in `data_download.ipynb` or `data_download.py` to include the name of the new variable using the ERA5 variable names from https://confluence.ecmwf.int/display/CKB/ERA5%3A+data+documentation
     2. Place the variable within one of the existing "sfc", "atm" or "cld" categories
     3. (Alternatively) Create a new category with the variable and add additional code cells with the new category name as an argument into the `retrieve_era5_slv_month_hour` and `retrieve_era5_slv_hour` functions
-    4. Run the edited `data_download.ipynb` or `data_download.py` to download the relevant ERA5 data from ECMWF
+    4. Run the edited `data_download.ipynb` or `data_download.py` to download the relevant ERA5 data from ECMWF CDS
     5. Edit the `vars_and_dvars_era5`, `vars_dep_and_rename` and `attrs_da` variables in the `calc_funcs.py` script to reflect this new variable
     6. Edit the try-except blocks in the `plot_means_given_layer_and_type`, `plot_diff_means_given_layer_and_type` and `plot_comp_means_given_layer_and_type` functions in the `plot_funcs.py` script so that a total of 6 ERA5 variables will be displayed at all times (this is an unfortunate design constraint from displaying 8 rows for the comparison plots with the first 2 rows occupied by MLAI and MFAPAR)

 ### For novel ERA5-derived variables

-- For the thesis project, the only ERA5-derived variables were:
+- The default ERA5-derived variables used in the thesis project were:
     - Instantaneous approximation (with negative sign reversed and units converted) for Surface Latent Heat Flux (SLHF)
     - Instantaneous approximation (with negative sign reversed and units converted) for Surface Sensible Heat Flux (SSHF)
     - Instantaneous approximation (with negative sign reversed and units converted) for Net Surface Evaporation (NSE)
     - Approximation for Net Atmospheric Condensation (NAC)
-- To incorporate an arbitrary ERA5-derived variable:
+- To incorporate a novel ERA5-derived variable:
     1. Insert an if statement into the `calc_era5_mdp_clim_given_var_or_dvar` function in the `calc_funcs.py` script (this is the function which is furthest upstream and from which other computations apart from wind speed distribution derive from) using the same style and logic as that for NAC in the script
     2. Edit the `vars_and_dvars_era5`, `vars_dep_and_rename` and `attrs_da` variables in the `calc_funcs.py` script to reflect this new variable
     3. Edit the try-except blocks in the `plot_means_given_layer_and_type`, `plot_diff_means_given_layer_and_type` and `plot_comp_means_given_layer_and_type` functions in the `plot_funcs.py` script so that a total of 6 ERA5 variables will be displayed at all times (this is an unfortunate design constraint from displaying 8 rows for the comparison plots with the first 2 rows occupied by MLAI and MFAPAR)

 ## Steps to reproduce thesis results from scratch
 1. (If haven't already) Install miniconda for Python 3.9 or later using instructions from  https://docs.conda.io/en/latest/miniconda.html
 2. Download thesis repository using `git clone git@github.com:anthonylst6/thesis.git` or clicking Code -> Download ZIP on Github then unzip the folder
 3. Open bash shell in home directory of repository then run `conda env create -f env_thesis.yml`